Time seems to go slower on a Scottish Island and this tour will let you experience this for yourself.

 You need to stay a minimum of 2 nights on Mull as there is so much to see and you can’t rush around on Mull.
 The highlights of a visit to Mull are the pretty village of Tobermory with its brightly painted houses, Duart castle which guards the Sound of Mull, the historical Iona Abbey and the “must see” Island of Staffa which inspired Mendelssohn to write a symphony.

-In addition to these famous attractions, we will guide you to the less known places where you can connect with the spirit of island life and escape the crowds.
+In addition to these famous attractions, we will guide you to the less known places (such as the Island of Ulva) where you can connect with the spirit of island life and escape the crowds.

 Stopover on Isle of Mull

 Leave Mull via the short ferry crossing to the sparsely populated wilderness of Sunart & Moidart.
 This is a beautiful and quiet part of Scotland that most tourists miss.
 We guide you north to join the “Road to the Isles” that leads to Mallaig, where you board the ferry to Skye.

 The route includes detour options to visit Glenfinnan and to explore the beautiful beaches known as the "Silver Sands of Morar".
 If you have ever seen the film "Local Hero", you will recognise the scenery around here.
 We also guide you to find some lovely picnic spots, an excellent smokehouse and the ruins of a castle with a dark history of an evil Clan chief.

 You arrive at Armadale on the south coast of Skye.
 Not far from the ferry terminal, you find the ruins of Armadale castle (a seat of the Clan MacDonald) and the recently opened Torabhaig Distillery.
 You may wish to stay on Skye, but we also supply a guide to the Lochalsh area of the mainland adjacent to the Skye Bridge.